Collected Works of Ralph Waldo Emerson

 Collected Works of Ralph Waldo Emerson, Volume V: English Traits

-English Traits is a searching and distinctive portrayal of English culture that today offers a revealing perspective on American viewpoints and preoccupations in the mid-nineteenth century.
-It is notable, too, for revealing an interesting side of Ralph Waldo Emerson’s complex character; here we find Emerson the practical Yankee, analyzing English power, resourcefulness, determination, and materialism.
+This searching and distinctive portrayal of English culture offers a revealing perspective on American viewpoints and preoccupations in the mid-19th century.
+It is also notable for revealing an interesting side of Emerson’s complex character; here we find a practical Yankee, analyzing English power, resourcefulness, determination, and materialism.

 Collected Works of Ralph Waldo Emerson, Volume VI: The Conduct of Life

-The essays in this book, first published in 1860, were developed from a series of lectures on “The Conduct of Life” delivered by Ralph Waldo Emerson during the early 1850s.
-The published essays show Emerson’s interest in many practical aspects of human life, and reflect his increasing involvement in politics—chiefly in the antislavery movement—during the decade before the Civil War.
-This edition is based on Emerson’s holograph manuscripts and published sources, and incorporates Emerson’s later corrections and revisions.
+The essays in this book, first published in 1860, were developed from a series of lectures on “The Conduct of Life” delivered by Emerson during the early 1850s.
+The published essays show Emerson’s interest in many practical aspects of human life, and reflect his increasing involvement in politics during the decade before the Civil War.

 Collected Works of Ralph Waldo Emerson, Volume VII: Society and Solitude

 Society and Solitude, published in 1870, was the first collection of essays Emerson had put into press since The Conduct of Life ten years earlier.
 This edition is based on Ralph Waldo Emerson’s holograph manuscripts and published sources.
 The text incorporates corrections and revisions he recorded in both sources, and thus restores for the reader the text he actually wrote.
 Although he is still visibly the insistent optimist of his early and middle career, here Emerson assumes a more pragmatic attitude than formerly toward the life of the mind and the imagination.